api-search/rules/README.md

   APIs.json</a>, and explore <a
   href="https://guidance.apievangelist.com/guidance/environments/sandbox.html"
   target="_blank">sandbox environments</a> more via API Evangelist guidance.
-message: Has a Sandbox Environment
+message: Has a Stage Environment
 severity: info
 given:
   - $.apis.*.properties.*